souley95/Take-Test/README.md

  -All the Bonus task

 Time Tracking:
--I am sharing a github url for the project, and that should allow you to view how long it took me to complete what I've done (Approx 3 hours)
+-I am sharing a github url for the project, and that should allow you to view the different commit and see how long it took me to complete what I've done (Approx 3 hours)

 Personal Review: